 Should you buy property in France?

 If you’re thinking about moving to or buying a holiday home in France, we think you’re definitely onto a winner.
 From the laid-back lifestyle and delicious cuisine to the excellent value you can find in the French market and world class healthcare, there are a lot of cultural and practical reasons for buying property in the country.
 Plus the cost of living in France are not too dissimilar to the UK.

 Take a look at our top five reasons that you’ll love living in France if your mind still isn’t made up:

 1. Value in a buyer’s market

 Picture-postcard cottages in the countryside tend to come at a premium in the UK – not so across the Channel.
 France’s rolling countryside and plentiful farming hamlets are awash with charming character homes.
-Average prices for rural properties in inland areas have remained stable during 2018, so there’s still tremendous value if you’re considering buying property in France in 2019.
+Average prices for rural properties in inland areas have remained stable for a number of years now, so there’s still tremendous value if you’re considering buying property in France.

 And, if you buy in a high yield area, there’s also the potential for letting out a holiday home in France that can bring even more value to your investment.

 2. A fantastic healthcare system